JAlcocerT/RPi/_posts/2023-10-05-rpi-iot-dht22-ES.md

 ```

 In the code above, we first initialize an Elasticsearch client, specifying the host and port where Elasticsearch is running.

-Then, we create a sample document and push it to an Elasticsearch index named 'my_index'.
+Then, we create a sample document and push it to an **Elasticsearch index** named `my_index`.

 ### Pushing DHT22 Data to ES

-We will be using this code to send the DHT22's temperature and humidity data to ElasticSearch.
+We will be using [this code](https://github.com/JAlcocerT/RPi/blob/main/Z_IoT/DHT22-to-ElasticSearch/Python2ElasticSearch.py) to send the DHT22's temperature and humidity data to ElasticSearch.

 ```py